DaniVSainz/razz-vue-temp-repo/README.md

 ### Dev notes
 Emails in dev are sent with a https link, if you're running in http they will not work and you'll have to remove the s to test the links.
 ### There's two ways to run the project
-1. cd into client & npm run dev.Then in another terminal cd into node-backend & nodemon/node bin/www
+1. cd into client & npm run dev.Then in another terminal cd into node-backend & nodemon/node bin/www.
+Client would run on localhost 8080 and backend on localhost:3000
-2. Or cd into node-backend & npm run startDev
+2. Or cd into node-backend & npm run startDev .
+This would serve our frontend bundled ontop of the express backend.